 - was rejected by the Reporter earlier;

 If there are less than five problems left to challenge, the bans d), c), b), a) are successively removed, in that order.

-During the Selective PFs the Reporter may reject the challenge of three different problems in total without penalty.
+During the Selective PFs the Reporter may reject the challenge of five different problems in total without penalty.
 For every subsequent rejection the coefficient of the Reporter (see section X) is decreased by 0.2.
 This reduction continues to apply during the following selective PFs.
 The maximal number of different problems a team is allowed to reject during the whole competition is 8.

 The following special rules apply to the last Selective PF:

 - The procedure of challenge is omitted.
 All teams may choose the problem to present.
 The only exception is that a team may not present a problem, which they presented earlier in the Selective Fights, and all problems presented in one group must be different.
 In case teams of one group choose the same problem, priority is given to the team with the higher TSP (see section XI).